 After high-speed performance tests, low-speed tests are performed by shifting the coupling and connecting the linear actuator.
 The integrated set-up ensures that the test object, all sensors and hydraulic lines remain on the test bench.
 Additionally, the oil and pump or motor remain at warm operating temperatures.
 During low-speed measurements, the linear actuator first makes a downward stroke followed by an upward stroke.
 Thus, the unit is tested both as a motor and as a pump.

-Filed Under: Mobile Hydraulic Tips, Pumps and Motors
+Filed Under: Mobile Hydraulic Tips, Pumps & Motors